hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 What we call matter in modern times was called by; the ancient psychologists Bhutas, the external elements.
 There is one element which, according to them, is eternal ; every other element is produced out of this one.
-It is called Âkâsha.
+It is called Âkāsha.
 It is somewhat similar to the idea of ether of the moderns, though not exactly similar.
-Along with this element, there is the primal energy called Prâna.
+Along with this element, there is the primal energy called Prāna.
 Prana and Akasha combine and recombine and form the elements out of them.
 Then at the end of the Kalpa; everything subsides, and goes back to Akasha and Prana.
 There is in the Rig-Veda, the oldest human writing in existence, a